 PA programs consistently graduate technically skilled students.
 But the deeper question lingers: Are we preparing them not just to measure, but to think?

-According to a study published just last summer in BMC Medical Education Journal (1), it was noted that students often struggled to articulate their reasoning processes and evaluation tools lacked conceptual understanding.
+According to a study published in BMC Medical Education Journal (1), students often struggled to articulate their reasoning processes and evaluation tools lacked conceptual understanding.

 The harder — and arguably more important — skill is synthesizing information: integrating vital signs, history, and patient presentation into a working list of hypotheses.
 After all, misdiagnosis remains one of the leading causes of medical error.
 If our PA graduates can measure but not interpret, we've left a critical gap in their training.